-Going live April 19th 10am Pacific/ 1pm Eastern.
-3hrs and also recorded.
+Going live August 3rd 10am Pacific/ 1pm Eastern.
+3hrs Live and also recorded for you.

 $75 tax-deductible investment.
 3 credit hours for IBLCE, CAPPA and DONA International !

 You’ll feel more confident answering client sleep questions and setting families up to sleep soundly.
 You’ll be sent a recording for further review or if you cannot attend live.